sandboxie-plus/sandboxie-docs/Content/ExpandableVariables.md

 ### Registry Fallbacks

 Some of the variables in the table above are taken from the system registry.
 Those variables are _ProgramFiles_ and any other variable that appears below _ProgramFiles_ in the table above.
 For these variables, it is possible to specify "fallback" values in the [Sandboxie Ini](SandboxieIni.md) configuration file.
-To specify a fallback for a variable, add a setting with a **Reg.** prefix.
+To specify a fallback for a variable, add a parameter prefixed with **Reg.**.

 For example: